wagslane/blog/content/posts/kanban-vs-scrum.md

 When I work, I don’t take estimates as seriously as most Scrum teams do.
 I’m not sure if this is actually a Kanban vs Scrum idea – but I'll give you my personal 2 cents.

 Estimates are a necessary component of running a business.
-We need to have an idea of how soon we can have a feature in customer's hands.
+We need to have an idea of how soon we can have a feature in the customer's hands.
 If we’ve concluded a feature can add $150,000 of revenue each year, that may be great if it takes 2 weeks to get it out the door, but is a horrible time investment if it will take 2 years to complete.

 My opinions with estimates are the following: